Precision tools including a caliper and magnifying glass for design verification and validation.

 Meeting these international standards is crucial for global market access.
 By integrating these requirements into your process, you not only ensure compliance but also build a stronger, safer product.
 This proactive approach helps you avoid significant delays and the high costs associated with failing to meet regulatory expectations in different regions.

-Handle Complex Documentation and Traceability
+How to Handle Complex Documentation and Traceability

 Ultimately, both FDA and EU regulations demand clear traceability.
 You need to be able to draw a straight line from an initial user need to a specific design input, through its corresponding design output, and all the way to the verification and validation activities that prove it works correctly.
 This applies to physical devices and is especially critical in software development, where differentiating between verification and validation is key to a successful launch.